AngleProtocol/angle-docs/deprecated/core-module/standard-liquidity-providers/README.md

 For instance if the slippage is 10%, then a SLP willing to get 100 of collateral back will only get back 90, and the 10 of collateral difference will never be recovered.

 The slippage factor depends on the collateral ratio: the smaller the collateral ratio, the bigger the slippage for SLPs exiting.
 Above a certain collateral ratio (120%), SLPs face no slippage.
-They can be consulted in the Fees section of the [analytics](https://analytics.angle.money/USDC/EUR) for each Pool.

 {% hint style="info" %}
 The structure of the slippage function is updatable by the governance or the guardian.